CRMSB/PAPER_MP2RAGE_CS/README.md

 # Compressed Sensing-MP2RAGE

-This repository contains the reconstruction code used in a submitted paper to JMRI :
+This repository contains the reconstruction code used in a submitted paper to ??? :
 >The Compressed Sensing MP2RAGE as a surrogate to the MPRAGE for neuro-imaging at 3T

 If you use this code please cite: **???**